solana-labs/ecosystem/README.md

 ### Linting

-Everything of the above gets linted, see the created comments.
+Everything of the above gets linted against, see the created comments.

 ## Questions